kulchaka/weather/README.md

 - Weather APP

+Enter the city and get the weather for 5 days.

 You can also see an example by following the link below:

 #### https://weather-app-open.web.app

-- this project uses: HTML,CSS,GIT and JavaScript
+- this project uses: HTML&CSS, GIT, Parcel and JavaScript, Modules JS

 - author: Andrii Kulchytskyi <kulchaka@gmail.com>